CommE2E/olm/README.md

 open OLMKit.xcworkspace
 ```

-To build the Python bindings, first build olm as a shared library as above, and
+To build the Python 3 bindings, first build olm as a shared library as above, and
 then run:

 ```bash
 cd python
 make
 ```

-to make both the Python 2 and Python 3 bindings.
-To make only one version, use
-``make olm-python2`` or ``make olm-python3`` instead of just ``make``.

 ### Using make instead of cmake